rapp-project/rapp-platform/rapp_web_services/README.md

 ## Synopsis

-Developed algorithms located under RAPP Improvement Center (RIC), can be utilized by robots via the RAPP Platform Web Services, exposed by RIC and furthermore the RAPP Platform.
-We consider RAPP Platform Web Services an imperative component of the RAPP Improvement Center (RIC) as they define the client-server interface layer.

-HOP Web Services run under HOP Web Broker, as a part of RIC.
-Communication between remote clients and the HOP Server, and furthermore HOP Web Services, is achieved via **HTTP Post requests**.
-HOP Web Server is exposed to the web via a public IPv4 Address.
-Furthermore the HOP Web Services run on a specific system port and so those are accessible from remote clients via the HOP Web Server running IPv4 Address followed by a port (**xxx.xxx.xxx.xxx:8080**).
+RAPP Improvement Center (RIC) nodes, can be utilized by robots via the RAPP Platform Web Services.
+The service layer has been developed using HOP.
+That consists of a web server implementation, an http/https server, and the web services developed in Hop.js framework.
+Web services run within server-side workers (web workers).
+A worker can include more than one web service.
+We consider server-side workers to be forked processes, thus allowing concurrent execution.

-As HOP Web Services act as the interface layer between the Robot Platform and the Cloud Platform (along with the RAPP API), the development of those depends on both Client (User/Developer) and RIC requirements.
+As HOP-Web-Services act as the interface layer between the Robot Platform and the Cloud Platform (along with the RAPP API), the development of those depends on both Client (User/Developer) and RIC requirements.

+Web service responses are asynchronous http responses.
+This way we allow robot platforms to request for cloud services while performing other tasks.

+Robot platforms can access RAPP Platform services using **HTTP POST** requests, as most of the services require an arbitrary amount of data to be sent to the Cloud for processing, like image and audio data files.
+HOP Web Server has been configured to accept *application/x-www-urlencoded* and *multipart/form-data form submissions.

+The RAPP API, used from the client-side platform, integrates calls to the HOP Server and furthermore to the HOP Web Services.
+A HOP Web Service delegates service calls to the RAPP Services through the [Rosbridge](https://github.com/RobotWebTools/rosbridge_suite) transport layer.
+Rosbridge Server provides a WebSocket transport layer to ROS and so it allows web clients to talk ROS using the rosbridge protocol.
+We use the Rosbridge Websocket Server in order to interfere with AI modules developed under ROS.
+That WebSocket server is not exposed to the public network and it is only accessible locally.

 The  communication  workflow,  from  the  client-side  platform  to  RAPP  Services  can  be  severed  into  the  following independent interface layers: